Reynier Village, Los Angeles

 Reynier Village is a neighborhood on the Westside of Los Angeles, California.
+The Reynier Village neighborhood was known as Reynier Park in the 1920s and 1930s although the actual city park was not established until the late 1970s.
+For many years, real estate agents had called the area "Beverlywood adjacent" or "south Robertson" (the name of the neighborhood council, which encompasses several neighborhoods including Reynier Village).

 Geography

 Reynier Village is a triangular-shaped neighborhood bordered on the north by Cadillac Avenue; on the west by Robertson Boulevard; and on the southeast by Kramerwood Place, the 10 Freeway, and Garth Avenue.
+The Reynier Park operated by the City of Los Angeles Parks and Recreation Department is bounded by Reynier Avenue, Olin, Shenandoah Street, and Hargis.
+Councilman Zev Yaroslavsky advocated for the creation of the park in 1978.

 Reynier Village is south of La Cienega Heights and southwest of Faircrest Heights.